BoogieMonster1O1/astropi/setup/flashing-sd.md

+---
+editLink: true
+---

 # Flashing the SD card

 This page describes how to flash the SD card with the latest version of Raspberry Pi OS (with or without Astroberry).

 ## Disclaimer

-Flashing the SD card will erase all data on it.
-Make sure to backup your data before proceeding.
+**Flashing the SD card will erase all data on it.** Make sure to backup your data before proceeding.

-Proceed with caution.
-You will be responsible for any damage to your hardware or loss of data that may result from following these instructions.
+**Proceed with caution.**

 ## Prerequisites
 - A computer with an SD card reader